 How Much THC is in Full-Spectrum CBD Products?

-Full-spectrum CBD products can legally contain up to 0.3% THC, so roughly speaking, a full-spectrum CBD oil can contain as much 3 milligrams (mg) of THC per one ml of liquid.
+Full-spectrum CBD products can legally contain up to 0.3% THC, so roughly speaking, a full-spectrum CBD oil can contain as much as 3 milligrams (mg) of THC per one milliliter (ml) of liquid.

-For example, here’s a third-party lab report of a high-quality full-spectrum CBD oil, where we can see that the THC content is about 1.6 mg per ml of oil or about 0.17% (a bit below the 0.3% legal cutoff for hemp).
+For example, here’s a third-party lab report of a high-quality full-spectrum CBD oil showing that the THC content is about 1.6 mg/ml of oil or about 0.17% (a bit below the 0.3% legal cutoff for hemp).

 With this in mind, we can estimate that 1 ml (one full dropper in most cases) of your average full-spectrum CBD oil will contain about 1-3 mg of THC.
 Even if you were to take two full droppers, this would only add up to 2-6 mg.
 This doesn’t seem like much, and for most people, it isn’t.

 However, for individuals who are highly sensitive to THC due to the risk factors we discussed earlier, this can be enough to cause or worsen anxiety.

 My Experience With Anxiety From Full-Spectrum CBD

 I’ve personally experienced an uncomfortable high and anxiety that lasted for 3 hours after taking roughly 80 mg of full-spectrum CBD oil.
 If I had to estimate, it contained about 3-4 mg of THC.

 At first, I was surprised because full-spectrum CBD products had always relieved anxiety for me.

 However, after doing some research, it made total sense.
 I’ve smoked cannabis in the past and stopped using it after I began to get anxiety even from a few puffs.
 I also found many other online reports of people who experienced anxiety and even panic attacks from full-spectrum CBD products.